HexHive/SyzRisk/syzkaller/README.md

    `.patch` file, but there is no point in doing this if it is applicable to only _one specific version_ of Syzkaller; why not just upload the `.patch`-applied one?
 It's not like the storage space is scarce.
-In this regard, I would highly appreciate it if somebody can make this into a _version-generic_ patch that can be applied to most of the recent Syzkaller versions.
+In this regard, I would highly appreciate it if somebody could make this into a _version-generic_ patch that can be applied to most of the recent Syzkaller versions.
 It should be doable with scripts.